alanng10/Endgame/Docue/a.md

 Endgame is most gain base choose base on game can.

+Endgame is worth most.

+Endgame gain is worth gain.

 Endgame is done through known time.

 Arti tool none worth in Endgame.